 The firm has only been taking London trainees since 2015.
 The programme has been a success, one of the main selling points being the small size.
 Unlike trainees at other City firms which work on similarly big cases, trainees at Gibson Dunn have a greater opportunity to get involved with those matters due to the small intake.

-But the training is not particularly structured.
-Trainees rotate around four six-month seats with opportunity to spend time in corporate, finance, dispute resolution, employment, tax, competition and funds.
-Those who get a chance to be involved in litigation may meet a rather notable partner: Charlie Falconer QC, ex-Lord Chancellor under the Blair government.
-Trainees are expected to learn on the job and are encouraged to get involved with as many matters that interest them.
+Trainees can expect minimal formalised training and to mostly learn on the job.
+They are encouraged to get involved with as many matters that interest them.
 This fluidity has its advantages, as one rookie points out: “What is great is the amount of flexibility you are given and control over your own work.”
 Additionally, trainees share a room with a partner or senior associate and can discuss queries they may have about work.

-Counter to its harsh US cutthroat image, trainees at Gibson Dunn support each other and maintain close relationships.
-It helps that they get to know one another during Gibson Dunn’s New Joiners retreat to the luscious Palm Springs — quite an experience!
+Counter to its harsh US cut-throat image, trainees at Gibson Dunn support each other and maintain close relationships.
+“The small intakes help foster incredibly supportive friendships among the trainees and NQs,” one rookie tells us.
+It helps that they get to know one another during Gibson Dunn’s New Joiners retreat.
+The firm has flown lawyers from all 20 offices to the luscious Palm Springs — quite an experience!
 Aside from the retreat, there aren’t a huge number of perks at the firm except for the substantial pay: NQs earn a hefty £120,000.
 For this generous salary trainees are expected to earn their keep.
-The average leaving time for trainees and junior lawyers is quite late, but as with most City firms this can fluctuate greatly.
+The average leave time for trainees and junior lawyers is quite late, but as with most City firms this can fluctuate greatly.